 Fingerprint Clearance through the CTC

-For more information regarding the consortium, or to make an appointment, please contact:
+For more information regarding the consortium, please contact:

 In California it is prohibited by law for agencies to share confidential fingerprint results with one another; therefore, you must be fingerprinted through the live scan process specifically for the Placer County Fingerprint Consortium for Substitute Teachers in order to substitute teach in Placer County school districts.

 The first step would be to contact our office to determine if you are still active in the consortium.
 If not, we will advise you regarding the next steps.

 Emergency 30-Day Substitute Teaching Permits and California teaching credentials are issued by the CTC and are valid throughout the state.
 However, the consortium clearance for Placer County is not transferable to other counties.

 To renew a substitute teaching permit, visit the CTC website at www.ctc.ca.gov and follow the prompts for renewing your document.
 The fee to renew is $102.65 and a credit card is required.
 It will take approximately 7-10 business days for CTC to issue the renewal.